 Also, see my review of Prolongz for more information.

-On the label of Nugenix, Testofen is combined with L-Citrulline malate and Tribulus Terrestris to form what they call the “Nugenix Testosterone Complex.”
+On the Nugenix Supplement Facts label, Testofen is combined with L-Citrulline malate and Tribulus Terrestris to form what they call the “Nugenix Testosterone Complex.”

-On the product website, they say that a serving size of Nugenix is 3 capsules.
+On the Nugenix company website, they say that one serving size of Nugenix is 3 capsules.
 Every 3 capsules contains 2013 mg of the proprietary testosterone complex.
 The product website also indicates that 600 mg of this complex is composed of Testofen.

 How much of the Nugenix testosterone complex is composed of Tribulus or Citruline malate?
 They don't tell us.
 I called Nugenix customer support and they could not tell me either.

 I searched the Nugenix website but did not see any published peer-reviewed research on Nugenix itself.
-I also searched the National Library of Medicine for “Nugenix” and saw no research either.
+Likewise, clinical research databases did not reveal any peer-reviewed research on this supplement either.

 Testofen